Rmonsoon/Rearth/README.md

 Inspiration
 ------------

-The awesome site [earth](https://earth.nullschool.net/) and the [yihui/recharts](https://github.com/yihui/recharts) project provided the main inspiration for this work.
+The awesome [earth site](https://earth.nullschool.net/) and the Yihui's [recharts project](https://github.com/yihui/recharts) provided the main inspiration for this work.